Grumdog-millionare/heart-rate-monitor/tools/README.md

-Edit `scripts/jlink.commands` to replace `<full-path-to-warp-firmware>` with the full path to your Warp firmware directory.
+Edit `scripts/jlink.commands` to replace `<full-path-to-heart-rate-monitor>` with the full path to your copy of the repository.